deniseleechewwoon/project-1/README.md

 ### Media
-- Only the photo from the home page was taken by me.
-All the other photos used in this site were obtained from [Unsplash](https://unsplash.com) and [Pexels](https://www.pexels.com).
+- Only the photo from the home page is taken by me.
+All the other photos used in this site are obtained from [Unsplash](https://unsplash.com) and [Pexels](https://www.pexels.com).
 Please refer to the full credits and link for each image [here](https://drive.google.com/open?id=1okGs7z2vhfrdHt4a5wS5srXpBuL7fmJd).
-- The company logo was created by me using [Photoshop](https://www.adobe.com/sea/products/photoshop.html?gclid=EAIaIQobChMI_rXt5v2c6AIVWq6WCh3BSwRuEAAYASAAEgIzIPD_BwE&sdid=YP7XGDLR&mv=search&ef_id=EAIaIQobChMI_rXt5v2c6AIVWq6WCh3BSwRuEAAYASAAEgIzIPD_BwE:G:s&s_kwcid=AL!3085!3!400503272159!e!!g!!photoshop) by myself.
+- The company logo was created using [Photoshop](https://www.adobe.com/sea/products/photoshop.html?gclid=EAIaIQobChMI_rXt5v2c6AIVWq6WCh3BSwRuEAAYASAAEgIzIPD_BwE&sdid=YP7XGDLR&mv=search&ef_id=EAIaIQobChMI_rXt5v2c6AIVWq6WCh3BSwRuEAAYASAAEgIzIPD_BwE:G:s&s_kwcid=AL!3085!3!400503272159!e!!g!!photoshop) by myself.

 ### Acknowledgements
 - CSS Styling by [Bootstrap4](https://getbootstrap.com/).
 - All fonts used for this site are obtained from [google fonts](https://fonts.google.com/).
-- The landing page camera icon was obtained from [Font Awesome](https://fontawesome.com/).
+- The landing page camera icon is obtained from [Font Awesome](https://fontawesome.com/).
-- The navbar center aligned was inspired by [User: Skelly @ Codeply](https://www.codeply.com/u/skelly) and code take from [here](https://www.codeply.com/go/0xSGj0EsAu).
+- The navbar center aligned is inspired by [User: Skelly @ Codeply](https://www.codeply.com/u/skelly) and code take from [here](https://www.codeply.com/go/0xSGj0EsAu).
-- Image Hover Overlay effects and Image Hover Fullscreen Zoom was learnt from [w3schools](https://www.w3schools.com/howto/howto_css_image_overlay.asp).
+- Image Hover Overlay effects and Image Hover Fullscreen Zoom are learnt from [w3schools](https://www.w3schools.com/howto/howto_css_image_overlay.asp).
-- Responsive lightbox image gallery was learnt and obtained from [webseotips](https://www.youtube.com/watch?v=gnDOjWUSHks).
+- Responsive lightbox image gallery is learnt and obtained from [webseotips](https://www.youtube.com/watch?v=gnDOjWUSHks).

 ### This website created is for educational use.